igordejanovic/parglare/docs/grammar_language.md

     See the next section.

-## Referencing rule actions from a grammar
+## Referencing semantic actions from a grammar

-By default [action](./actions.md) with the name same as the rule name will be searched in the `actions` dict.
+By default [action](./actions.md) with the name same as the rule name will be searched in the [`actions` dict](./parser.md#actions).
 You can override this by specifying action name for the rule directly in the grammar using `@` syntax.

 For example: